 Dismissal is a disciplinary action whereby an employer chooses to terminate an employee’s contract of employment.

 A dismissal letter is a formal document explaining the decision to dismiss an employee.
-The document should be handed to an employee within a reasonable timeframe following their dismissal and should be concise, outlining factual circumstances.
+The document should be handed to an employee within a reasonable timeframe following their dismissal and should outline the factual circumstances and the reasons for the decision.

-The letter will include a date, and you may choose to outline any appeals procedure.
+The letter will include a date, and you must outline that they have the right to appeal.

 If you take the decision to dismiss an employee you must make sure you have followed fair process, utilising the ACAS code of practice.
 There must be fair reasons, based on any or all of the following: